danbev/learning-ai/notes/llama.cpp/llama-vocab-notes.md

 prev:  -1   0    1    2    3
 next:  1    2    3    4    -1
 ```
-Now, lets say we are using BPE and the merging decides to merge `l` and `o`,
+Now, lets say we are using Byte Pair Encoding (BPE) and the merging decides to
-the last two characters.
+merge `l` and `o`, the last two characters.
 ```
 Index: 0    1    2    3    4
 Char:  H    e    l    lo   o